-- (i) Denaturation: The reaction mixture is heated to 95°C for a short time period (about 15-30 sec) to denature the target DNA into single strands that can act as templates for DNA synthesis. - (ii)Primer annealing / renaturation: The mixture is rapidly cooled to 55 to 65°C which allows the two primers to bind to the sequences on each of the two strands flanking the target DNA.
+- (i) Denaturation: The reaction mixture is heated to 95°C for a short time period (about 15-30 sec) to denature the target DNA into single strands that can act as templates for DNA synthesis. - (ii)Primer annealing / renaturation: The mixture is rapidly cooled to 55 to 65°C which allows the two primers to bind to the sequences on each of the two strands flanking the target

+DNA.
 This process is called annealing.
 One primer binds to each strand.
-The two parental strands do not reanneal with e parental strands do not reanneal with each other because the primers are in large excess over parental DNA.
+The two parental strands do not reanneal with each other because the primers are in large excess over parental DNA.